 Rollout view: Campaigns

 • When creating a rollout, only compatible targets are considered and are part of the campaign.
-This is also represented by the the number of total targets in the rollout creation dialog.
+This is also represented by the number of total targets in the rollout creation dialog.

-• A warning indicates when the rollout is created and there are no compatible targets.
+• A warning indicates when the rollout is created, and there are no compatible targets.
 The rollout cannot be created in such a case.

 Target Filter view: Auto-assignments